fossabot/raccoon-siem/README.md

 * Aggregation
 * Sending normalized events to various destinations, like storage and correlators

+*Development status: Complete.
+Additional functionality may be added.*

 ### Correlator
 Correlator is an executable which is responsible for:
 * Real time correlation of normalized events (security incidents detection)
 * Executing user-defined actions, like active lists operations, notifications, calling external processes
 * Sending correlated events to various destinations, like storage and correlators

+*Development status: Complete.
+Additional functionality may be added.*

 ### Core
 Core is an executable which is responsible for: